Poojan240/IAquaticProject/server-Node/README.md

 1>Clone the project into the local directory.

-2>At the server-Node install express by npm install express
+2>At the server-Node directory install express by npm install express

 2>To execute the server run npm start.